andrew/ultimate-awesome/README.md

 - [awesome-qubes-os](https://github.com/xn0px90/awesome-qubes-os) - A curated list of awesome qubes os links.
 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
 - [awesome-comics-understanding](https://github.com/emanuelevivoli/awesome-comics-understanding) - The official repo of the Comics Survey: "A missing piece in Vision and Language: A Survey on Comics Understanding".
-- [awesome-authentication](https://github.com/gitcommitshow/awesome-authentication) - Resources to learn and implement authentication in your application.
 - [awesome-mmps](https://github.com/willxxy/awesome-mmps) - Corpus of resources for multimodal machine learning with physiological signals (mmps).
 - [ATPapers](https://github.com/ZhengZixiang/ATPapers) - Worth-reading papers and related resources on attention mechanism, Transformer and pretrained language model (PLM) such as BERT. 值得一读的注意力机制、Transformer和预训练语言模型论文与相关资源集合.
 - [Awesome-Personalized-LLM](https://github.com/HqWu-HITCS/Awesome-Personalized-LLM) - This repo aims to record resource of role-playing abilities in LLMs, including dataset, paper, application, etc. .